Skip to main content

 2.15 Under s 7(1A), the following parts of the Department of Defence specified in Schedule 2, Part I, Division 2 are taken not to be part of the Department of Defence or agencies in their own right for the purposes of the FOI Act:

-2.16 Section 7(2AAA) of the FOI Act provides that the Parliamentary Workplace Support Service, the Parliamentary Workplace Support Service Advisory Board and the Parliamentary Workplace Support Service Consultative Committee are not prescribed authorities for the purposes of the FOI Act.
+2.16 Section 7(2AAA) of the FOI Act provides that the Parliamentary Workplace Support Service, the Parliamentary Workplace Support Service Advisory Board, the Parliamentary Workplace Support Service Consultative Committee, and the Independent Parliamentary Standards Commission are not prescribed authorities for the purposes of the FOI Act.
 As a result, these entities are not subject to the FOI Act.

 Exemptions applying to commercial activities, security and defence intelligence documents and other matters

-2.21 The term ‘commercial activities’ is defined in s 7(3) as meaning the current or proposed commercial activities of an agency that are carried on in competition with persons other than governments or authorities of governments.
+2.20 The term ‘commercial activities’ is defined in s 7(3) as meaning the current or proposed commercial activities of an agency that are carried on in competition with persons other than governments or authorities of governments.
 A separate definition of ‘commercial activities’ applies to NBN Co, namely, current or proposed commercial activities of NBN Co (s 7(3A)).[14]
-The following points can be made about the scope of the exemption for ‘commercial activities’ :[15]
+The following points can be made about the scope of the exemption for ‘commercial activities’: [15]

-2.22 All Australian Government agencies are exempt from the operation of the FOI Act in relation to ‘intelligence agency documents’ (for example, a document that originated with or was received from ASIO or ONI) (s 7(2A)) and ‘defence intelligence documents’ (for example, a document that originated with or was received from the Department of Defence and relates to the collection, reporting or analysis of operational intelligence (s 7(2C)).
+2.21 All Australian Government agencies are exempt from the operation of the FOI Act in relation to ‘intelligence agency documents’ (for example, a document that originated with or was received from ASIO or ONI) (s 7(2A)) and ‘defence intelligence documents’ (for example, a document that originated with or was received from the Department of Defence and relates to the collection, reporting or analysis of operational intelligence (s 7(2C)).
 These exemptions also apply to documents in the possession of ministers (s 7(2B)).
 The exemption extends to a part of a document that contains an extract from, or a summary of, an intelligence agency document or a defence intelligence document.
-The remainder of the document may not be exempt on the same basis and access may have to be given after deletion of exempt matter under s 22.
+In such cases, the remainder of the document may not fall within the scope of the exemption and may otherwise be appropriate for release.

 2.24 All Australian Government agencies and ministers are exempt from the operation of the FOI Act in relation to documents that contain a summary of, or an extract or information from, a private session of a Royal Commission to which Part 4 of the Royal Commissions Act 1902 applies,[17] as well as documents that originated with, or have been received from, a Royal Commission[18] and the documents: